AnotherKamila/stalky/README.md

 I want this!
 ------------

-Requires `python3` and `node`*.
+Requires `python3` and `node`\*.
 Install these using your package manager.

 Type `make run`, open <http://localhost:8500> and enjoy!

 Put it on a server behind a reverse proxy such as nginx **with HTTP auth** if you want to use this from multiple devices.

-For more installation-related info (or if you want something non-standard), check [the wiki](https://github.com/AnotherKamila/stalky/wiki/Installation-and-Deployment).
+For more details, check [the wiki](https://github.com/AnotherKamila/stalky/wiki/Installation-and-Deployment).

-* Actually, doesn't really require `node` because I have sinned and the compiled file is in the repo.
-Run `make dontbuild` before `make run` to use that instead of building it yourself.
-If you do this, you must re-run `make dontbuild` every time you pull.
+\* Actually, doesn't _really_ require `node` because I have sinned and the compiled file is in the repo.
+Look [here](https://github.com/AnotherKamila/stalky/wiki/Installation-and-Deployment#i-dont-want-to-install-nodejs) to go without.

 ### Fun integrations